 - Prepare Final SEIS and respond to public comments – The BLM will analyze all public comments and substantive comments will be used to revise the Draft SEIS.

-- Publish Final SEIS/Public Availability Period – The revised Draft SEIS will be published as the Final SEIS.
-Publication is followed by a 30-day Public Availability Period.
+- Publish Final SEIS/Public Availability Period/Governor's Consistency Review – The revised Draft SEIS will be published as the Final SEIS.
+Publication is followed by a 30-day Public Availability Period and a concurrent 60-day Governor's Consistency Review.
 While the availability period is not a formal public comment period, the BLM may receive comments on the Final SEIS which may be addressed in the Record of Decision.

 - Record of Decision (ROD) – The ROD is the final step in the SEIS process.
 The ROD is a document that states what the decision is and discusses all the factors that were contemplated in reaching a decision.